bhnn/WhisperSeg/README.md

 ## Reproducing experiments

 The code to reproduce all experiments in the thesis can be found in [jobs](/jobs/).
 Experiments that rely on a specific preparation of the data come with a `prepare_<exp>.sh` script that will process data into the required state.
+Otherwise, each experiment consists of one or more `job_<exp>.sh` files (e.g. for rtx5000 vs v100) and a `run_<exp>.sh` file that sends a number of these jobs to the HPC controller.

 Experiments: